CortexDeveloper/ecs-messages/README.md

 The difference between them in reasons why they were sent to world.<br/>
 Event notifies that owner of this event **changed its own state**.<br/>
 Command, despite they also just an entity with some components, **have intention to change someones state**.<br/>
+Practicaly it can be used as filter to separate command and event with same component type.

 ![Everything is message](documentation/data_driven_message.png)